dankamongmen/notcurses/README.md

 [![Build Status](https://drone.dsscaw.com:4443/api/badges/dankamongmen/notcurses/status.svg)](https://drone.dsscaw.com:4443/dankamongmen/notcurses)

-* **What it is**: a library facilitating complex TUIs on modern terminal emulators, supporting vivid colors and wide characters to the maximum degree possible.
+* **What it is**: a library facilitating complex TUIs on modern terminal emulators, supporting vivid colors and Unicode to the maximum degree possible.
 Many tasks delegated to Curses can be achieved using notcurses (and vice versa).

 * **What it is not**: a source-compatible X/Open Curses implementation, nor a replacement for NCURSES on existing systems, nor a widely-ported and -tested